Marketing & Media

 - Blogging gives you an opportunity to build expertise and credibility in your area.
 If you run a catering business, blog on your best practices in meal preparation, customer service and food design.
 Whatever your level of expertise, there are always things to learn, and a blog gives you the opportunity to dig more deeply and show off your brilliance.

-- Blogs can drive interaction with your customers.
+- They can drive interaction with your customers.
 By using a comments feature, blogs give you the chance to have conversations with potential and/or loyal customers.
 Those clients can talk with each other too, which helps build a sense of community around your brand.

-- Blogs can build more revenue for your site.
+- They can build more revenue for your site.
 Just like you might do with a website, pump up revenue with your blog by adding advertisements or use affiliate marketing and promote others’ products.

 Social Media Management and Marketing